-The State of Tennessee has been allocated \$718,000 in federal funds for the Housing Opportunities for Persons with AIDS (HOPWA) program in FY 05-06.
+The State of Tennessee has been allocated \$747,000 in federal funds for the Housing Opportunities for Persons with AIDS (HOPWA) program in State of Tennessee 2006-2007 fiscal year.
 Two metropolitan areas of the state receive direct HOPWA funds from HUD.
 The state will administer funds to the remainder of Tennessee.
 No more than 3% of the State's award will be retained by the Department of Health, HIV/AIDS/STD Section for administrative costs.
-The remaining 97% will be contracted using a request for grant proposal (RFGP) process for not-for-profit, AIDS Community-Based Organizations (CBOs).
+The remaining 97% will be contracted to the seven project sponsors across the state who were originally selected using a request for grant proposal (RFGP) process for not-for-profit, AIDS Community-Based Organizations (CBOs).